Kerri Einarson's rink confirms curler Briane Harris suspended for doping violation | TSN

 "We respect the integrity of the testing process and accept the results of the test, as well as Briane’s right to appeal the findings."

 Harris tested positive for trace amounts of Ligandrol in an out-of-competition doping control test conducted on Jan.
 24. She got her positive results on the evening of Feb.
-15 and informed Curling Canada on the morning of Feb.
-16.
+15 and informed Curling Canada of the violation the following morning as she headed to practice.

 She asked the Canadian Centre for Ethics in Sports, the body that conducts doping testing both in competition and outside of competition, to open her B sample and re-test, but again it was found to be positive.

-Curling Canada CEO Nolan Thiessen said that at this point in the process, the sport's national governing body is a bystander and will abide by any legal ruling on the issue.
+Curling Canada CEO Nolan Thiessen said in a video conference on Tuesday that at this point in the process the sport's national governing body is a bystander and will abide by any legal ruling on the issue.

-"She has her right to due process and the right to appeal," said Thiessen in a video news conference.
+"She has her right to due process and the right to appeal," said Thiessen.
 "We totally support all of our athletes in any of these situations."

 Ligandrol is on the World Anti-Doping Agency's list of prohibited substances.
 It is used to increase energy and muscle growth.
 According to the United States Doping Agency, there is no medical use for LGD-4033, the developmental code name for Ligandrol.